mjibson/mjibson.github.io/_posts/2014-11-19-esc-embedding-static-assets.markdown

 # requirements

-I wanted a program that would:
+I wanted a program that:

-1. take some directories and embed all files in them in a way that was compatible with http.FileSystem
+1. can take some directories and recursively embed all files in them in a way that was compatible with http.FileSystem
-2. could optionally be disabled for use with the local file system for local development
+2. can optionally be disabled for use with the local file system for local development
-3. not change the output file on subsequent runs
+3. will not change the output file on subsequent runs
-4. have reasonable-sized diffs when files changed
+4. has reasonable-sized diffs when files changed
-5. vendoring-friendly
+5. is vendoring-friendly

 Vendoring-friendly means that when I run Godep or [party](https://github.com/mjibson/party), the static embed file will not